 While this sounds like a lot, as you get the hang of it, you will find this becomes like clockwork and won’t take more than a minute.
 I can’t stress the importance of this enough.
 Tour players aren’t always that much better than scratch golfers but they do play smarter.

 Tour players can plod along the course better, stay patient, and pick targets.
+To improve in this area, make sure you read our article on using yardage books and pin sheets.

 Once you’ve done the research, picked your club, and committed to the intended shot, it’s time to pick your target.
 But don’t just pick one target, you need to pick a long-distance target and an intermediary target.